 The fantastic local Cypriot hosts will guide you into the Troodos Mountains and to a cheese-making workshop.
 You’ll make your own cheese as well as stopping at various other places for olive oil, honey, traditional sweets, wine, and more.

-If you’re visiting Nicosia, then this incredible 3-hour food tour along the Green Line is a unique and unforgettable experience.
-Guided by the excellent Eleni, you’ll learn about life in this divided capital city and the unique combination of cultures and foods it produces.
+If you’re visiting Nicosia, then this incredible, customizable Like a Local Walking Tour is a unique and unforgettable experience.
+Guided by the excellent guide, you’ll learn about life in this divided capital city and the unique combination of cultures and foods it produces.

 Taste of Cyprus Tour